Table of Contents[Hide][Show]

 Families with younger kids may especially appreciate the Camp Hyatt Kids Club where children ages 5-12 can enjoy supervised activities while parents have a nice dinner or visit the spa.

 Sheraton Maui Resort and Spa – Huge Resort with a Fabulous Beach

 This mega hotel is a mecca for Sheraton frequent stayers cashing in their points for a family vacation in paradise.
 And the beach at the Sheraton is well worth the trip.
 It might be the best along Ka’anapali.

-My room at the Sheraton Maui was a decent sized hotel room, nicely appointed bath, comfy bed.
+My room at the Sheraton Maui was a decent sized hotel room with a nicely appointed bath and super comfy bed.
 All the things you want in a business hotel.
-But this one had the added benefit of an oversized balcony overlooking the expansive beach, the reward for a very long walk to my room in this very large resort.
+But this one had the added benefit of an over-sized balcony overlooking the expansive beach, the reward for a very long walk to my room in this very large resort.

 Every evening since the hotel opened in 1963, it hosts a traditional Hawaiian cliff diving ceremony.
 Just before sunset, gather for the free event that starts with music and story telling at Cliff Dive Grill.
 Then watch as a young Hawaiian cliff diver runs through the grounds, lighting the torches along the way.
 He then climbs to the top of Black Rock, offers up a lei to the heavens, bows to the four directions of the Earth and, finally, dives into the waters below.

 Westin Nanea Ocean Resort Villas — Space, Kitchens and Breathtaking Gardens